 How to Rank for Featured Snippets and Dominate Search Results

 Most sites miss featured snippets because their content answers the question, but not in a format Google can extract consistently.
-This guide explains the four snippet types, how to spot real opportunities, and how to structure content correctly.
+This guide, informed by AirOps research, explains the four snippet types, how to spot real opportunities, and how to structure content so Google can pull it cleanly.

 What is a featured snippet?